Religion in Argentina: Judaism

 Argentina has the largest Jewish population in Latin America and south of the Tropic of Cancer, with about 300,000 people.
 The community numbered about 400,000 after World War II, but the appeal of Israel, and economic and cultural pressures at home led many to leave for Israel, Europe or the United States; recent instability in Israel has resulted in a modest reversal of the trend since 2003.

 One of the Jewish groups in Argentina includes the Sephardi Jews, composed of Spanish and Portuguese migrants to Argentina.
 Migration began in the 18th century and continued until a few years following the birth of Israel.
 A majority of Sephardi Jews migrated to Argentina because of both groups speaking the Spanish language.
 However, after the creation of Israel, Sephardi tensions amongst Muslims in Latin American countries began to rise resulting in the remaining Sephardi populations, found mainly in Morocco, migrating to Argentina.
 Buenos Aires holds almost the entire Sephardic Jewish population in Argentina, home to roughly 50,000.
 In Argentina, Sephardi Jews remained separate of Ashkenazi Jews, who in the later half of the 20th century, made up most of the Jewish population in Latin America.
 However, as an overwhelming amount of the Argentinian population became Ashkenazic, the Sephardic Jews began marrying outside of the Sephardi Jewish community.

-Although Jews account for less than 1% of Argentina's population, Buenos Aires has the second largest population of Jews in the Americas, second only to New York City, and is the seventh largest Jewish community in the world.
+Although Jews account for less than 1% of Argentina's population, Buenos Aires has the largest population of Jews in the Americas, outside of the United States.
+It is the seventh largest Jewish community in the world.